 One of the Finnish Easter traditions for children is the planting of rye grass seeds in small shallow dishes.
 As the grass grows, small Easter decorations, such as small and bright yellow chicks and chocolate eggs are "hidden" in the grass for an Easter decoration display.
 Birch and willow twigs are also placed in vases as decorations and the appearing green shoots symbolize the springtime.
 Yellow daffodils and tulips decorate the homes bringing the spring inside.

-Use the elegant shape of lake waves found in Aalto vases to decorate with simple and minimalistic flower arrangements.
-Shop Iittala Alvar Aalto Collection vases here >
+Use the elegant shape of lake waves found in Alvar Aalto vases for festive flower bouquets or use the Marimekko vases for simple and minimalistic flower arrangements.
+Shop our Iittala and Marimekko vases here >

 7. Easter baking from Norway

 Given how many oranges and how much chocolate is consumed in Norway during Easter, we picked this sweet Whole Wheat Dark Chocolated and Candied Orange Peel Braided Swirl Bun recipe from North Wild Kitchen >

 Easter recipe: "Grov-flettekrans med skjokolade og kandiserte appelsinskal".
 Photo: North Wild Kitchen

 Serve your Norwegian Easter "høytider" (holiday) "Grov-flettekrans med skjokolade og kandiserte appelsinskal" on a beautiful Kastehelmi Collection (1964) serving plate!

 8. Make Easter cooking fun with Kauniste tea towels!

 The eco-friendly silkscreen printed (non-toxic inks) linen-cotton material keeps and washes well!